 Pasture fed and regenerative

-The image below is from one of our producer's farms
+The image below is from one of our producer's farms.

 Neil Harley's Tidsbury farm, certified regenerative by regenagri, a clear difference from the CAFO above.

 Soil becomes more fertile and more able to hold moisture making it drought and flood resistant as well as increasing all life within the system.
-Very little to no inputs are require and any greenhouse gas emissions form the animals are a part of a closed loop system that does not cause a net gain in the atmosphere, the animals are free from fear, free from pain and eating a species appropriate natural diet, quite different from the CAFO system in just about every way.
+Very little to no inputs are required and any greenhouse gas emissions from the animals are a part of a closed loop system that does not cause a net gain in the atmosphere, the animals are free from fear, free from pain and eating a species appropriate natural diet, quite different from the CAFO system in just about every way.

 It's clear to see that the CAFO system is input heavy.
 These inputs support substantial other business interests from fertiliser and pest control production, GMO seeds and farming equipment, all of which is not required in the pasture system.
 There is one company that provides lots of these inputs globally, it is Monsanto.